AlvaroMomblan/odin-recipes/README.md

 # odin-recipes

-Proyect from the foundations path course on the Odin Project.
+Proyect from the foundations path course of the Odin Project.